 Ben Hatke wrote and illustrated Zita the Spacegirl, Little Robot and Mighty Jack.
 He has also published comics stories in the Flight Anthology as well as Flight Explorer.
 In addition to writing and drawing comics, he also paints in the naturalist tradition and, occasionally, performs one-man fire shows.
 Hatke lives and works in the Shenandoah Valley with his wife and their boisterous pack of daughters.

 Georgina Hayns is Creative Supervisor of Puppet Fabrication at Laika.
-Kubo and the Two Strings marks George’s fourth film at Laika, she also supervised puppet fabrication on The Boxtrolls, ParaNorman and Coraline.
+George has overseen puppet fabrication for The Boxtrolls, ParaNorman, Coraline and Kubo and the Two Strings.
 She has been involved in all aspects of puppet fabrication for stop-motion films for over twenty years.

 Molly Lewis is a musician and comedian who is known for her ukulele playing and song writing.
 Her most recent album, Thanksgiving vs. Christmas, is an original musical about the magic of Thanksgiving.